metodi96/avax-tutorial-nft/README.md

 3. We created a marketplace where one could list their NFTs, cancel their listings or buy other NFTs;
 4. We learned how to test our smart contracts extensively using the integrated Mocha.js library;
 5. We deployed our final contracts to the Fuji testnet;

+Last but not least, should you try to extend the smart contracts, here are some potential ideas:

+* For the Collectible.sol you could add more special properties for your NFTs should you want to use gamification;
+* For the Marketplace.sol you could implement the option to bid on an item;
+* Include an expiration date for a listing on the marketplace;

+Or literally anything else that comes to your mind.